rajat641/Spatial-Query-Cab-NYC/README.md

 3. In some cases, you may need to go to "build.sbt" file and change ```% "provided"``` to ```% "compile"``` in order to debug your code in IDE
 4. Run your code in IDE
 5. If you want to run the project jar file on a  Spark Cluster use command "./bin/spark-submit <jar file name>".
-To know more on this, refer this - [Link]( https://spark.apache.org/docs/latest/spark-standalone.html ) .
+To know more on this, refer this-[Link]( https://spark.apache.org/docs/latest/spark-standalone.html ) .